Find out how to register for Corporation Tax as a non-resident company if you have sold, gifted or transferred interests in UK property or land.

-You’ll need to register if you’ve disposed of UK property or land and any of the following apply:
+Register if you dispose of UK property or land and any of the following apply:

 - you’re a non-resident company and not registered with UK Companies House

-If you’re an agent acting on behalf of a company you can still register, even if you have not been authorised to act on your client’s behalf for all Corporation Tax affairs through form 64-8.
+If you are an agent acting on behalf of a company you can still register, even if you do not have authorisation to act on your client’s behalf for all Corporation Tax affairs through form 64-8.